-- CO1 Learn the basic working scheme of the Internet and World Wide Web and understand fundamental tools and technologies for web design. - CO2 Comprehend the technologies for Hypertext Mark-up Language (HTML), XML and specify design rules in constructing web pages and sites.
-Effectively deal with programming issues relating to VB Script, JavaScript, Java, ASP, Front Page and Flash. - CO3 Create and Design websites. - CO4 Figure out the various security hazards on the Internet and need of security measures. - CO5 Create and use Cascading Style Sheet (CSS) and Information Architecture document for a web site and construct a web site that conforms to the web standards of today and includes e-commerce and web marketing.
+- CO1 Clarify the overloading concept with suitable example. - CO2 Demonstrate in detailed on multilevel inheritance with suitable example. - CO3 Demonstrate on multiple Thread class and use setPriority method with suitable example. - CO4 Elaborate on runtime polymorphism with suitable example. - CO5 Demonstrate on applet with differentiate between main () method using suitable example. - CO6 Learn the basic working scheme of the Internet and World Wide Web and understand fundamental tools and technologies for web design. - CO7 Comprehend the technologies for Hypertext Mark-up Language (HTML), XML and specify design rules in constructing web pages and sites.
+Effectively deal with programming issues relating to VB Script, JavaScript, Java, ASP, Front Page and Flash. - CO8 Create and Design websites. - CO9 Figure out the various security hazards on the Internet and need of security measures. - CO10 Create and use Cascading Style Sheet (CSS) and Information Architecture document for a web site and construct a web site that conforms to the web standards of today and includes e-commerce and web marketing.